robin98sun/tutorials-uta-cse6332/part1.md

-# How to build a Web Application on Azure - Part 1
+# How to build a Web Application on Azure - Part 1 - the basic

 In this tutorial, we are going to build a basic web application and deploy it on the Azure using VS Code.